Limit theorems for iteration stable tessellations: Background material and statement of the functional limit theorems

-Beside these martingale tools, we will also make use of the following formula for the variance $\Var(\Sigma_{\phi}(Y(t\Lambda,W)))$ of $\Sigma_\phi(Y(t\Lambda,W))$, $W\subset{\Bbb R}^d$ compact, convex and with interior points, established in full generality in \cite{STP2} in order to calculate the variance of the limit random variable of our non-Gaussian limit theorem. \begin{proposition} For any non-degenerate translation-invariant $\Lambda$ on $\cal H$ and $\phi$ as in (\ref{PHIFORM}), we have \end{proposition} Let us further recall from \cite{STP2} that the variance of the total edge length of a stationary and isotropic STIT tessellation $Y(t\Lambda_{\rm iso},W_R)$ in the plane behaves asymptotically like
+Besides these martingale tools, we will also make use of the following formula for the variance $\Var(\Sigma_{\phi}(Y(t\Lambda,W)))$ of $\Sigma _\phi(Y(t\Lambda,W))$, $W\subset\mathbb{R}^d$ compact, convex and with interior points, established in full generality in~\cite{STP2}, in order to calculate the variance of the limit random variable of our non-Gaussian limit theorem: \begin{proposition} For any nondegenerate translation-invariant $\Lambda$ of the form~(\ref{LADEF}) and $\phi$ as in (\ref{PHIFORM}), we have